42-AI/bootcamp_machine-learning/day00/day00.md

 ## Notions of the day

-Sum, mean, variance, standard deviation, vectors and matrices operations,
+Sum, mean, variance, standard deviation, vectors and matrices operations.

 ## General rules